mjon/WildCounts/_docs/wildcounts-principles.md

 Here are 13 principles of wild counting.
 They ensure that your wild counting is unbiased and useful for revealing patterns and trends in nature.

-If you're not sure what one means, or are sure why it's important, each is elaborated on in more detail later.
+If you're not sure what one means, or are not sure why it's important, each is elaborated on in more detail later.

 <table class="table table-striped table-hover ">
   <tbody>